msu-eele-465/final-project-bcoburn618/docs/planning/proposal.md

 # Final project proposal

-- [ ] I have reviewed the project guidelines.
+- [x] I have reviewed the project guidelines.
-- [ ] I will be working alone on this project.
+- [x] I will be working alone on this project.
-- [ ] No significant portion of this project will be (or has been) used in other course work.
+- [x] No significant portion of this project will be (or has been) used in other course work.

 ## Embedded System Description

-At a high level, explain in 2-3 sentences what your embedded system will do.
-Then, in 1-2 sentences each, explain each input, the process, and each output.
-This section is the bulk of the proposal.
+In this final project, I will be designing a digital dial board which will be displayed on an 64x32 RGB screen.
+The dial board can be set to an ET using the 4x4 keypad and the color can be changed using the IR remote.
+The LCD screen will be used to display the selected dial in which would be seen within the car.

+RGB Screen: The RGB screen will display decimal values from 0-9 such as 7.90 or 6.69.
+Information for what number is to be be displayed will be sent over I2C from the main controller to the slave controlling the display.

+LCD Screen:  The LCD screen will be used to show the driver of the car the dial currently displayed on the RBG board.
+A 2310 will receive data over I2C and display the current dial in.

+RGB LED:  This LED will flash green to indicate that a successful IR signal was received to alert the user to successful transmission.

+IR Receiver/Remote: The color of the screen can be changed corresponding to an input from an IR remote.
+Each number on the IR remote will correspond to a certain color that will be defined and known to the user.

+Push Button:  A push button will be wired to the controller to manually clear the output on the RGB screen from outside the car and will simply connect to the an I/O pin.

 ## Hardware Setup

-What hardware will you require?
-Provide a conceptual circuit diagram and/or block diagram to help the reviewers understand your proposal.
-Be sure to introduce and discuss your figures in the text.
+Hardware Required:
+- 64x32 6mm pitch RGB display
+- 1838B IR receiver and Controller (38MHz)
+- LCD Screen
+- Voltage Inverter for contrast
+- Potentiometer for adjust contrast
+- MSP4302310
+- MSP4302355
+- RGB controll module (Unknown at this time)
+- Push button
+- RGB status LED for IR
+- Status LED for 2310 and 2355

+![image]C:\Users\beauc\OneDrive\Documents\EELE_465\final-project-bcoburn618\docs\planning\Final_Project_Proposal_Circuit_Diagram.jpg
 ## Software overview

 Discuss, at a high level, a concept of how your code will work.
 Include a *high-level* flowchart.
 This is a high-level concept that should concisely communicate the project's concept.